 Oral forms of nicotine are also absorbed through the mouth and throat.
 Like cigars, they can be very effective at achieving and maintaining a high blood nicotine level, but they never create that immediate jolt we’re calling a nicotine buzz.
 However, after 30 minutes or so, when the nicotine delivery plateaus, oral tobacco like snus or chew definitely are felt.
 And unlike smoked tobacco, smokeless tobacco continues to deliver nicotine even after it’s removed from the mouth, because nicotine embedded in the cheeks and gums continues to be absorbed (at lower and declining levels) into the bloodstream for up to an hour.
 (Oral nicotine replacement therapy products like gum and lozenges have a similar delivery profile as smokeless tobacco.)

 Nicotine transdermal patches, which deliver nicotine through the skin very gradually, are the slowest delivery method of all.
-In fact, they’re so slow that researchers don’t believe they even create nicotine dependence in people who’ve never used the drug before.
+In fact, they’re so slow that researchers don’t believe they can create nicotine dependence in people who’ve never used the drug before.
 Could you get a buzz by wearing several nicotine patches?
 Maybe…eventually.
 Or you might just wind up feeling stupid and scratching a bunch of itchy red welts.

 Most smokers and vapers have made this mistake at least once.
 Vapers sometimes call it being “nic sick.”
 It often happens by using a higher nicotine level than normal, or a new device that delivers more nicotine than you expect.
 You vape a little too much a little too fast and boom, it’s time to sit down for a while.
 That’s nic sickness.
 The remedy is simply to stop vaping.

 Nicotine poisoning and true nicotine overdose is very uncommon among adults, and is usually the result of a suicide attempt by injection.
-It would be a truly horrible way to die, but people try it fairly regularly.
+It would be a horrible way to die, but people try it fairly regularly.
 However, there is no chance of a healthy person experiencing a dangerous overdose from vaping or smoking.

 The true danger of nicotine poisoning, of course, is for small children, who are liable to drink anything they can get their hands on.
 In fact, there is one case of a child dying from ingesting 100 mg/mL (10 percent) nicotine that was left uncapped by his parents.
 Just a few milliliters of liquid that strong is capable of killing a toddler.
 Please don’t leave any nicotine product within reach of children.
-And in general, nicotine should not be viewed as a drug to get you high.
-It’s just asking for trouble!

 But is vaping really an addiction?
 Psychologists generally define addiction as compulsive behavior repeated despite the knowledge that it will harm the user.
-That would certainly include smoking, but it’s a stretch to define vaping nicotine as addiction, since it doesn’t cause any harm we know of.
+That would certainly include smoking, but it’s a stretch to define vaping nicotine as addiction, since it doesn’t cause any harm that we know of.
 It’s not merely physical dependence or frequent use that defines an addiction.

 Using the term “addiction” to describe a vaper dependent on nicotine, and devoting expensive resources to lecture teenagers about the supposed horrors of juuling and addiction, is kind of disrespectful to people battling real addictions to opioids or alcohol.
 Those people risk their lives, often destroy their families, and sometimes wind up in prison.